lim-yoona/ymdb/README.md

 1. wal file directory: you can set wal file directory in `./config/ymDB.yaml` or set wal file directory by flags when execute `main`(eg. `./main --store_file_path ./wal/store --restore_file_path ./wal/restore`).
 2. raft data directory: you can set raft data directory by flages when execute `main`(eg. `./main --raft_data_dir ./ymdb-cluster`)

-For a more detailed directory organization and setup, see the example under `example` folder.
+For a more detailed directory organization and setup, see the example under [example](https://github.com/lim-yoona/ymdb/tree/main/example) folder.

 ## Usage

 ## ymdb on a cluster
-An example of ymdb running on a cluster is provided under the `example` folder:
+An example of **ymdb** running on a cluster is provided under the [example](https://github.com/lim-yoona/ymdb/tree/main/example) folder:

-Under the ymdb project directory:
+Start an **ymdb cluster** by executing the following script under the ymdb project folder:
 ```shell
 ./example/run_ymdb_cluster.sh
 ```
 Now you have ymdb running on a nine-node cluster with three partitions.

-You can then run a cluster client and interact with the ymdb cluster by executing the following commands:
+You can then run a cluster client and interact with the **ymdb cluster** by executing the following script:
 ```shell
 ./example/run_cluster_client.sh
 ```

 ## ymdb on a single machine
 ### By using Docker image
-Firstly, use the following command to pull the Docker image of the ymdb server:
+Firstly, use the following command to pull the Docker image of the **ymdb server**:
 ```shell
 docker pull yoonamessi/ymdb:0.1
 ```